By MeLinda Schnyder

 MeLinda Schnyder is a Wichita-based travel writer who also has explored the Arkansas River on a raft near Cañon City, Colorado.
 She is a member of The Society of American Travel Writers and the Midwest Travel Journalists Association.

 My husband and I don’t own kayaks or paddleboards and we wanted to see the Keeper of the Plains at sunset from the water, so we signed up for a tour offered by Wichita Park & Recreation.
-On a summer Friday evening, we headed downtown after work and met others who had pre-registered for the Floatin’ on the River Sunset Tour.
-About a dozen people chose kayaks and another dozen were on paddleboards, each group getting a brief training before launching into the water from the ramp just south of the Wichita Boathouse.
+On a Friday evening, we headed downtown after work and met others who had pre-registered for the Floatin’ on the River Sunset Tour.
+We got a brief training before launching kayaks into the water from the ramp just south of the Wichita Boathouse.

 A photo taken at sunset of the Keeper of the Plains